confluentinc/ksql/docs/developer-guide/syntax-reference.md

 ```

 !!! note
+    The `MAP` type is only supported for value columns, not key columns, as map keys
+    may lead to unexpected behavior due to inconsistent serialization.
+    This restriction includes nested types containing maps as well.

+!!! note
 		The `DELIMITED` format doesn't support maps.

 ksqlDB supports fields that are maps.
 A map has a key and value type.
 All
 of the keys must be of the same type, and all of the values must be also
 be of the same type.
-Currently only `STRING` keys are supported.
-The
-value type can be any valid SQL type.

 Access the values of a map by using the `[]` operator and passing in the
 key.
 For example, `SOME_MAP['cost']` retrieves the value for the entry